Italy at the World Athletics Indoor Championships

 Italy has participated in all the World Athletics Indoor Championships since the beginning in 1985 IAAF World Indoor Games.
 Italy won a total of 24 medals (6 gold, 6 silver and 12 bronze).
 Italy is 21st on the all time medal table.

 Medal count

 Gennaro Di Napoli, the only Italian athlete to win two gold medals at the World Indoor Athletics Championships.

+Zaynab Dosso, three medals in a row at the World Indoor: 2024 bronze, 2025 silver, 2026 gold.

-Italy won 26 medals (7 gold) and ranked 21st in the all-time medal table of the championships.
+Italy won 38 medals (12 gold) and ranked 12th in the all-time medal table of the championships.
 In six editions the azzurri team has not won any medals.